 There are many (opens in a new tab) that can help you quit smoking.
 Some of the prescriptions are used along with nicotine replacement therapy, while others you need to start taking before “Quit Day.”
 These drugs help counteract certain chemicals in the brain to help ease cravings.
 As with all prescription medications, make sure you consult your doctor and are aware of any potential side effects.

 Write down all of the reasons you want to quit smoking on notecards or on your phone.
 Is it for your children or to stop having to hide your habit?
 Anytime you’re feeling particularly weak, bring that list out.
 Remind yourself there is a good reason why you’re doing this, and that in time it will get easier.

-You may know that acupuncture is often used to relieve medical ailments, but did you know it also might help you kick the habit?
+You may know that (opens in a new tab) is often used to relieve medical ailments, but did you know it also might help you kick the habit?
 Treatments focus on jitters, cravings, irritability, and restlessness—all symptoms that commonly plague people who are trying to cease smoking.

 Make a Plan